 RAIL – Beitbridge, Plumtree

 Zimbabweans are known for their hospitality and friendliness towards each other and visitors alike.
 Although all Zimbabweans are very helpful it is always advisable to be cautious when dealing with strangers.
-Police officers are very helpful and are easily identified by their uniforms although some may be plainclothes police.
+Police officers are very helpful and are easily identified by their uniforms.
 Like everywhere in the world valuables should always be safeguarded or left in the hotel safe box.
 If you do not know where to obtain a certain service or you are not sure always contact the Zimbabwe Tourism Authority, Police Post or the hotel information desk.

 Your personal possessions which are not intended for disposal or consumption in Zimbabwe are allowed entry duty-free.
 In addition, other consumable goods which are not merchandise imported for the trade purposes may be imported up to a value of US$ 250 or its equivalent in other currencies per person.
 Alcoholic beverages may be included within this allowance by persons over the age of 18 years, subject to a limit per person of 5 litres, of which not more than 2 litres may be spirits.
 Members of a family travelling together may aggregate their allowances.